ArkEcosystemArchive/docs-legacy/docs/README.md

 ### [The ARK Ecosystem Tutorials](/docs/tutorials/)

-The counterpart to the Guidebook, the tutorials contains practical code snippets and guides to help developers write productive code with the ARK Ecosystem as quickly as possible.
+The counterpart to the Guidebook, the tutorials contain practical code snippets and guides to help developers write productive code with the ARK Ecosystem as quickly as possible.
 We'll always provide context for the code we post here, so you'll have the convenience of copy-and-paste and the knowledge to strike your own path when necessary.

 [_Usage Guides_](/docs/tutorials/usage-guides/) describe how to use the various ARK packages, including: